 In speaking with many of our clients, MainNerve’s staff has fielded countless questions about the type of penetration testing and approach that will be used, such as black box testing.
-Often, clients are uncertain of what they are needing for their business, so we work with them to ensure we are providing the correct services.
+Often, clients are uncertain of what they are needing for their business.
+We work with them to ensure we are providing the correct services.
 Our goal is to partner with and keep the clients’ needs first.
-We are geeks… we don’t read minds; we leave that part up to the psychics.
+We are geeks, but don’t read minds; we leave that part up to the psychics.

 For some clients, black box testing simply means external penetration testing.
 It’s a phrase often heard in movies, which aren’t always accurate.
 However, black box testing is an approach where an ethical hacker has no knowledge of the system being attacked.
 The goal of a black box testing is to simulate an external hacking or cyber warfare attack.
 MainNerve would perform reconnaissance, which is often called Open Source Intelligence (OINST), on the company to obtain sensitive knowledge of the networks.
 This may take days or weeks for knowledge gathering.
 This of course places us in the same role as an unethical hacker.